- Malignant lymphoma is a malignant cancer in the body’s lymphatic system.

-Cancers that begin in other organs and tissues and spread to the lymphatic system are not lymphomas.
+Cancers that begin in other organs and tissues, and then spread to the lymphatic system are not lymphomas.
 Lymphoma can, however, spread to other parts of the body.

 - shortness of breath